shikha-gist/Sof-DETR/README.md

 -tensorflow-gpu 2.3.0
 -requests 2.24.0
 </pre>
-**Detection using Sof-DETR**:

 ## Testing
-We have provided the Jupyter Notebook for better visualization of the predicted class and bounding boxes and classes.\
+We have provided the Jupyter Notebooks for better visualization of the predicted class and bounding boxes and classes.\ Our jupyter notebooks also display the self-attention maps and decoder feature maps.\
 Two Jupyter Notebooks are provided :
 1. test_sof-detr.ipynb
 2. sof-detr_attention.ipynb